 It is very unusual to keep people for such a long amount of time in the detention prison in Trilj.
 Most of the time it is almost empty because people are brought directly back to Bosnia.
 It is possible that the Croatian police kept the rest of the group in Trilj to prevent that information about the incident reaches the public in time.

-Surname: B. (full name is known to Border Violence Monitoring)
+Surname: B. (full name is known to Border Violence Monitoring Network)

 Age: 27 years old, exact date of birth is unknown